ceofast/association_rule_learning/README.md

 Our aim is to suggest products to users in the product purchasing process by applying association analysis to the online retail II dataset.

-# This content belongs to "Veri Bilimi Okulu and Miuul".
-It cannot be used without permission.